Contrast-Security-OSS/demo-netflicks/k8s/README.md

 2. Download the `contrast_security.yaml` and create a secret

-YAML file should look like the following for our Node.js agent:
+YAML file should look like the following for our .NET Core agent:

 ```yaml
 api: